akofman/react-select-places/README.md

 <SelectPlaces autocompletionRequest={autocompletionRequest} />
 ```

-The value retrieved from the parameter of the `onChange` callback is a [PlaceResult](https://developers.google.com/maps/documentation/javascript/3.exp/reference?hl=fr#PlaceResult).

-It is possible to init a default value using the `value` property:
+A default value can be provided from the `value` property:

 ```javascript
 <SelectPlaces value={{ label:'Paris' }} />